gonzalobrizuelamenares/ethicalAI-development/README.md

 2.- An Extensive Study on Data Anonymization Algorithms Based on K-Anonymity
 </br>
-  f: An Extensive Study on Data Anonymization Algorithms Based on K-Anonymity.pdf
+  F: An Extensive Study on Data Anonymization Algorithms Based on K-Anonymity.pdf